nextcloud/documentation/developer_manual/app/classloader.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

-The classloader is provided by ownCloud and loads all your classes automatically.
+The classloader is provided by Nextcloud and loads all your classes automatically.
 The only thing left to include by yourself are 3rdparty libraries.
 Those should be loaded in :file:`appinfo/application.php`.

 The classloader works like this: